Cheng Wai Keung: Recognition

 In 1987, Cheng was awarded the Public Service Star (Bintang Bakti Masyarakat).
 In 1997, he received the Public Service Star (Bar) (BBM-Lintang).
 In 2000, he was selected to be a Justice of the Peace in Singapore, a judicial position he has maintained ever since.
 In 2007, the Singapore Government presented Cheng with the Distinguished Service Order (Darjah Utama Bakti Cemerlang).

 Personal life

 Cheng is married to Helen.
 They have three children.
 In April 2013, the couple put their 84839 sqft-large private bungalow at No 33 Nassim Road in Singapore up for sale at a record-breaking asking price of between $250 and $300 million.
-The building boasts an "in-ground swimming pool and a full-sized tennis court".
+The building has an "in-ground swimming pool and a full-sized tennis court".